DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

   - Support
   - Training
   - ECF
+  - Teaching
+  - Teacher training
+  - How to become a teacher
+  - Teacher training courses
 ---

 Schools develop their own pay scales to attract and retain teachers that have the greatest impact on their pupils' learning.